jose-lopez/lemmas_finder/README.md

 8,4,ἀρθέντʼ,?,a-s---ma-

 then, the goal of the code is to scrap the best lemma available from those tokens lacking one.
-The lemmas are scraped from web site: https://logeion.uchicago.edu/morpho/.
+The lemmas are scraped from the web site: https://logeion.uchicago.edu/morpho/.

 A file of the type "warnings" informs about possible syntactical errors